zhichunguo/ZhichunGuo/content/publication/T-BGRL/index.md

 ---
-title: 'Boosting Graph Neural Networks via Adaptive Knowledge Distillation'
+title: 'Link Prediction with Non-contrastive Learning'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - William Shiao
   - Zhichun Guo
-  - Chunhui Zhang
-  - Yujie Fan
-  - Yijun Tian
+  - Tong Zhao
+  - Evangelos E. Papalexakis
-  - Chuxu Zhang
+  - Yozen Liu
-  - Nitesh Chawla
+  - Neil Shah

 # Author notes (optional)
 # author_notes: